jorbDehmel/oak/README.md

 ## Packages

 The `package!(WHAT)` macro imports a package.
 If it is not yet installed on the compiling device, it can be cloned via Git by using `acorn --install PACKAGE_URL`.
-You can update or reinstall a package via `acorn --reinstal PACKAGE_URL`.
+You can update or reinstall a package via `acorn --reinstall PACKAGE_URL`.

 ### Creating Packages